 Davis Concert Hall at University of Alaska, Fairbanks

 Fairbanks, AK 99709

-This uncut, unedited performance was originally broadcast live on May 20, 2018, from Davis Concert Hall in Fairbanks, AK, where Timur was also awarded the Schubert Prize for best performance of a Schubert Sonata.
+This performance was originally recorded and broadcast live on May 23, 2018, at Davis Concert Hall in Fairbanks, AK.